AnthonyChuah/LegendOfWujin/readme.txt

 Once you believe yourself to be ready, type "challenge" in Xian City and you will seek out Wujin for a duel.
 You cannot flee from this duel.

 If you defeat Wujin in combat, then you win the game!

+Please send me any suggestions for improving or balancing the game and I will take them into account for the next game update!

+Current suggestions:

+1. Make the game not allow you to train a skill or spell you already know.
+2. Make the prompt show if you are in the training hall, or exploring the world, or in levelling up, etc.
+3. Shorten commands that are frequently used: n/s/e/w, h for hunt, sc for score.
+4. Allow equipping items in one line "equip cloth gloves" instead of having to open the equip dialogue.
+5. Allow casting spells in one line.
+6. More flavour text for zones.
+7. "Clever" interpretation of commands (can understand shortcuts, etc.).

+Extensions:

+1.